AVertikova/NotesApp_2024/README.md

 Notes are stored using CoreData.
 The App is implemented basing on VIPER architecture.
 Unit tests applied.

+**Task installation**: clone or download main branch, run the project with XCode.

 ## Adding a new note
 ![Simulator Screen Recording - iPhone 15 Pro - 2024-03-17 at 15 20 00](https://github.com/AVertikova/NotesApp_CFT_2024/assets/156770572/f5dbd395-38ce-43f9-8e5b-01b427220852)